mattapperson/tmux-session/README.md

 ## Usage

-Simply run the command to see your shpool sessions:
+Simply run the command to see your zmx sessions:

 ```bash
 ./poof